milind-acads/used-car-prices/README.md

 ## Dataset

 The original dataset contained information on 3 million used cars.
-The provided dataset contains information on 426K cars to ensure speed of processing.
+The provided dataset (Kaggle used car data in vehicles.csv ) contains information on 426K cars to ensure speed of processing.

 ## CRISP-DM Framework